Click on the links below

 Rapidly growing, Richmond is home to 180,000 people and sits between the north and south arms of the mighty Fraser River.
 To the west lies the Strait of Georgia.
 This is not the place for aquaphobics.
 Richmond occupies the larger Lulu and Sea islands as well as 15 smaller islands.
 Recreation is a priority for residents with more than 90 parks and a well-established trail and dike system.

-A huge summertime draw is the Richmond Summer Market.
-Held every weekend Friday through Sunday night, the venue offers entertainment, food and incredible bargains, especially on electronic devices.
+Huge summertime draws are the night markets.
+The Richmond Summer Market is held every weekend Friday through Sunday night and offers entertainment, food and incredible bargains.
 The market is located on the river at 2631 Vulcan Way (summernightmarket.com).
-This year, the man behind the original Richmond Night Market is back at a new location at 8351 River Road.
-Same nights as the summer market and the competition will be red-hot this season as the two owners continue their grudge match.
+Last year, the man behind the original Richmond Night Market opened up at a new location at 8351 River Road.
+Operating on weekends as well, the two venues offer red-hot fun for visitors.

-Visitors can walk along the boardwalk, check out the shops or stop for fresh seafood at one of many restaurants on the streets lining the river.
-Steveston is also the jumping off spot for whale watching boats.
+Visitors can walk along the boardwalk, check out the shops or stop for fresh seafood at one of the many restaurants on the streets lining the river.
+Steveston is also the jumping-off spot for whale watching boats.
 Tours leave frequently going downriver past sea lions out to the Strait of Georgia where the orcas, seals and eagles are found.

 For more info, visit tourismrichmond.com.

-Ride a Bike: Ride far into the Strait of Georgia on the Iona Causeway at
+RIDE A BIKE: Ride far into the Strait of Georgia on the Iona Causeway at Vancouver airport.
+Explore the tidal flats while watching the planes landing.